 Many experts claim that Utah’s best scenic view is Observation Point at Zion National Park.
 This overlook stands you on the edge of a 2,200 foot precipice and offers a view across a major portion of the main canyon within Zion National Park, and far into the distance beyond the park boundaries.
 Zion National Park is 30 miles in length and 15 miles across at its widest point, and Observation Point, at an elevation of 6,521′, is likely the best place to capture the grandeur of this vast expanse.

-Most visitors to Observation Point at Zion endure a challenging four-mile climb and 2,148′ ascent, from the Weeping Rock area in the bottom of the canyon, but there is a better way.
+Most visitors to Observation Point hike at Zion endure a challenging four-mile climb and 2,148′ ascent, from the Weeping Rock area at the bottom of the canyon, but there is a better way.

 How Do You Hike to Observation Point?

 From Zion Ponderosa Ranch Resort’s property, there is a park boundary trail-head that follows a more gentle rolling course across the Zion National Park plateau and through the forest to the Observation Point hike.
 This 3.5 mile walk (each direction) winds through the forest bending slightly northwest and then back to the southwest toward the overlook.
 Approximately two miles into the hike, you’ll encounter views into a side canyon that are quite spectacular but only serve to whet the appetite for what lies ahead.